acho3883/thesisA/README.md

 1. Mapped all team members to their teams, programs, institutions, and experiences.
 2. Linked participants to participant profiles and team details.
 3. Eliminated participants with multiple groups, assuming they are mentors.
 4. Found that core_stats contains data regarding survey when I first open Practera.
+Indicated stats_id are 1-6, but team_stats range 1-11; hence not sure what they mean exactly, and how they derive the percentage.